Bhuvanlakhera23/Pal2-AI-Based-Pet/README.md

-🐾 Pal2: Physical AI Dekstop Assistant
+PAL2: PHYSICAL AI DESKTOP ASSISTANT
 Pal2 is a lightweight AI-powered digital pet that can talk to you via typed or voice interactions!
 It uses AIML (Artificial Intelligence Markup Language) for conversation, and supports TTS (Text-to-Speech) for natural voice responses.
-This version of Pal2 contains the basic feeded AIML conversational capabilities which will be replaced by NLP in future version.
-Ultimate goal is to load Pal2 to a physical microcontroller with much more capabilities like Emotion Recognition and improved awareness.
+This version of Pal2 contains the basic fed AIML conversational capabilities, which will be replaced by NLP in future versions.
+The ultimate goal is to load Pal2 to a physical microcontroller with more capabilities, like Emotion Recognition and improved awareness.

 ✨ Features
 🧠 AIML Brain: Pre-trained conversational responses.